10 TIPS FOR TIME-LAPSE

 #5 Take Dark Frames (Sometimes!)

-It’s a topic of some debate, but in my experience it is always better to turn on the camera’s Long Exposure Noise Reduction (LENR) function when shooting individual nightscape images.
+It’s a topic of great debate, but in my experience it is always better to turn on the camera’s Long Exposure Noise Reduction (LENR) function when shooting individual nightscape images.
 Doing so forces the camera to take a “dark frame,” an exposure of equal length but with the shutter closed.
-It records just the noise, which the camera then subtracts from the image.
-Yes, it takes twice as long to acquire an image, but the image is cleaner, with fewer noisy pixels.
+It records just the thermal noise, which the camera then subtracts from the image.
+Yes, it takes twice as long to acquire an image, but the image is cleaner, with fewer hot pixels and artifacts.
 This is especially true when shooting on hot summer nights (the warmer the sensor the higher the noise).
 That said, you cannot use LENR when shooting frames for star trail composites or time-lapse movies.
 For those, the interval between images should be no more than 1 to 5 seconds.
 LENR eliminates the hot pixels from thermal noise that can be tough to remove later in processing without harming image detail.
 You cannot use noise reduction routines later to truly substitute for the benefit of LENR.

 #6 Use Speedy Lenses

-While the “kit zoom” lenses that come with many DSLRs are great for shooting bright twilight or Full Moon scenes, they will prove too slow for dark starlit scenes with the Milky Way.
+While the “kit zoom” lenses that come with many DSLRs are fine for shooting bright twilight or Full Moon scenes, they will prove too slow for dark starlit scenes with the Milky Way.
 In addition to exposing to the right and shooting Raw, the secret to great nightscapes is to shoot with fast lenses, usually “prime” lenses with fixed focal lengths.
 They are usually faster and have better image quality than zooms.
-Your most-used lens for nightscape and time-lapse shooting is likely to be a 14mm to 24mm f/2 to f/2.8 lens.
-Fortunately, because we don’t need (and indeed can’t use) autofocus we can live happily with low-cost manual lenses, such as the models made in Korea and sold under brands such as Rokinon, Samyang and Bower.
+Your most-used lens for nightscape and time-lapse shooting is likely to be a 12mm to 24mm f/2 to f/2.8 lens.
+Fortunately, because we don’t need (and indeed can’t use) autofocus we can live happily with low-cost manual lenses, such as the models made in Korea and sold under brands such as Rokinon, Samyang, and Venus Optics.
 They work very well.
 This is the Rokinon 24mm f/1.4.

 #7 Get to Know the Moon & Milky Way

 For many nightscape and time-lapse shoots, the Moon is your light source for illuminating the landscape.
 When the Moon is absent, the Milky Way is often your main sky subject.
 Knowing where the Moon will be in the sky at its various phases, and when it will rise (in its waning phases after Full Moon) or set (in its waxing phases before Full) helps you a plan a shoot, so you’ll know whether a landscape will be well lit.
 Astronomy apps for desktop computers and mobile devices (such as Stellarium, The Photographer's Ephemeris, and PhotoPills) are invaluable planning aids.
 Knowing in what season and time of night the Milky Way will be visible is essential if you want to capture it.
-Don’t try for Milky Way shots in spring!
+For example, don’t try for Milky Way shots on spring evenings!
 In spring Earth is turned so our night side looks out toward a galactic pole, with the galactic plane – the Milky Way band – lying along the horizon.

 #8 Keep it Simple to Start